← Back to the top of the Report

 Amend the recently passed Organic Law 3/2018, of 5 December, on the Protection of Personal Data and the Guarantee of Digital Rights, in order that it effectively guarantees, and not merely announces, the freedoms of expression and information for the general population.

-• Passing Xnet’s Law on Comprehensive Protection of Whistleblowers (first transposition of the European Directive).
+• Passing Xnet’s Law on Comprehensive Protection of Whistleblowers (first enforcement of the European Directive).

 With the passage of the Law on Trade Secrets, progress was made, including an exception to its application to ensure that it is not a crime to reveal a trade secret in order to protect the public interest, thus guaranteeing freedom of expression and information(13).